 As actual capture rates for a large proportion of material types were not available for 2009 (capture rates were not determined during the 2009 City of Winnipeg Residential Waste Composition Study), capture rates had to be estimated based on composition of recyclable material coming into the MRF.
-The percentage composition of recyclable material coming into the total tonnes of recycling collected from SFDs, and capture rates were estimated.
+The percentage composition of recyclable material coming into the MRF was applied to the total tonnes of recycling collected from SFDs, and capture rates were estimated.